 While these lifestyle habits are good for anyone, fertility requires the sperm and oocytes to be very healthy.
 Small changes can have a significant impact in increasing fertility and with luck, you will be passing them on to your children.
 The bottom line – you can help yourselves be successful!

 If you or your partner has a medical condition, lifestyle changes alone may not help you get pregnant.
 If you have been trying to conceive for more than six months, you may want to consider seeing a fertility specialist for fertility testing.
 At Westmead Fertility Centre our fertility nurses are available to chat to anyone who may be concerned about their infertility.
-If you would like to chat to one of our nurses you are welcome to schedule a free 20-minute appointment by sending an email to [email protected]
+If you would like to chat with one of our nurses you are welcome to schedule a free 20-minute appointment by sending an email to [email protected].

 All content should be considered as opinion only.
 Always seek the direct advice of your doctor in connection with any questions or issues you may have.